govtmirror/cybergis-client-spec/1.0/cybergis-client-spec-jit-1.0.md

 **Tasks**

-Tasks are discrete programmatic commands to execute in order once data is loaded.
+Jobs are furthermore broken down into tasks.
+Tasks are discrete programmatic commands to execute in order once a resource's data is loaded.
 Tasks will always execute in order that they appear in the array.

 ## Specifications